 Instant Cold Pack vs Gel Pack: Which lasts longer?
 Why?

 Most instant cold packs experience a drop in temperature to around 33°F (0.5°C).
-On the other hand, there are gel packs on the market that reach temperatures as low as minus 13°F (-25°C).
+On the other hand, there are gel packs on the market that reach temperatures as low as minus -13°F (-25°C).
 But this is only if you have a freezer that cold.

 As you can see the gel packs freeze at much lower temperatures than the instant ones can reach.
 They will therefore stay colder for much longer than the instant packs.